 Question-Wise Walkthrough of Class 12 Maths Exercise 3.1

-Each question has a fixed examiner-rewarded structure.
-The table maps every question to its task and the trap that has cost step marks in past CBSE papers.
+The table maps every question to its task and the trap that costs step marks.

 QTaskTrap

-Q1Order, elements, and possible orders for 24 elementsListing 4 pairs, not all 8
+Q1Order, elements, possible orders for 24 elementsListing 4 pairs, not 8

 Q3 2 × 2 , aij = (i+j)2 / 2 Halving before squaring